-This article is about how to keybind your game controller with JoytoKey to play games, like browser games on Itch.IO, if native controller support is not supported.
-I play a lot of platformers and games on Itch.IO and Steam that use a keyboard and mouse, but generally, I prefer controller support.
-Keybinding is a useful ability that can allow you to play more responsively, or even play an indie without native controller support away from your desk!
+This article is about how to keybind your game controller with JoytoKey to play games that require various keyboard keys to play.
+I use this with browser games on Itch.IO, if there is no native controller support.
+A lot of platformers and games on Itch.IO and Steam use a keyboard and mouse, but generally, I prefer controller support.
+Keybinding is a useful ability that can allow you to play more responsively, or even play an indie with your controller–even wireless controllers!

 I love these platformer games that emerge from the woodwork every single day.
 Today, that game is Jaded by Shellsnore games, up on Steam.
 It’s a standard platformer with directional keys, jump, attack, and a special mechanic which is a time warp.
 Although the time warp mechanic is more of a cacoon slingshot kinda thing, it works pretty well.
 I was able to bind my controller to the basic keys with no problem.
 Let me share a tad more here for you.